Is your EHR missing patient data? Are you accessing multiple systems for every patient? This can be rough, but there’s a simple solution.

 Data migration and archival is typically done by a company like Triyam, which specializes in this field.
 These companies usually offer a vendor neutral EHR archival product, which is the only good choice to house legacy data because it’s the only thing that can collect patient data from all the separate systems and bring them into a single platform.
 A good vendor neutral EHR archival product will interface with the new EHR, so the users don’t have to login to multiple systems to see patient history.

 In fact, once we’ve worked our magic, your users will be able to simply click a button in the new EHR and launch the archival system within a new window.
 So, without having to sign in twice or search the patient again in the archive, users can view everything in one place!

-You’d be surprised how simple we can make it, so if pulling charts has you pulling your hair click the banner below for a free quote!
+You’d be surprised how simple we can make it, so if pulling charts has you pulling your hair click here for a free quote!